npartovi/extend-shopify-sdk/index.md

 });
 ```

-# Piecing it all together
+# Piecing It All Together

 ---